sinan-ozel/tes-reader/README.md

 ## Support and Future Development

-I have some more examples of use, I plan to add these to the git repo.

-I also plan to expand the in-code documentation and add a short manual.
+Currently, I do not have any plans.
+I have a few example scripts that I have used myself, I can add them from time to time.
+I could also containerize the tests to make it easier to run them.

 ## Development and Testing

 Clone from github using `git clone git@github.com:sinan-ozel/tes-reader.git`

 Install the requirements for development using the command `pip install -r requirements/dev.txt`.
 I personally prefer using a virtualenv to keep modules organized.

 To run the tests, you will need computer with Skyrim installed.
 Go into the `tests` folder.
 Set the configuration in the `test.ini` file to point to the Skyrim's executable folder (not the data folder).
 Finally, run the command `py.test -v`, while inside the `tests` folder.